brews/baysparpy/docs/examples.rst

 The TEX\ :sub:`86` data and site position are passed to the prediction function.
-Additionally, we give standard deviation for the prior sea-temperature distribution.
-We also specify that sea-surface temperatures are the target variable.
+Additionally, we give standard deviation for the prior SST distribution.
+We also specify that SST are the target variable.
 A :py:class:`~predict.Prediction` instance is returned, which we can poked and prod with direct queries or with a few built-in
 functions: